dreulavelle/phalanx/README.md

   -H "Authorization: Bearer TOKEN" \
   -H "Content-Type: application/json" \
   -d '{
-    "hash": "example_hash_123",
+    "infohash": "example_hash_123",
     "cached": true,
+    "service": "real_debrid",
-    "timestamp": "2024-03-12T12:00:00Z",
+    "last_modified": "2024-03-12T12:00:00Z",
-    "provider": "real_debrid"
+    "expiry": "2024-03-19T12:00:00Z"
   }'
 ```

+**Data Validation Requirements:**
+- Required fields:
+  - `infohash`: must be a string
+  - `service`: must be a string
+  - `cached`: must be a boolean (true or false)
+- Optional fields:
+  - `last_modified`: if provided, must be a valid ISO 8601 timestamp with Z suffix
+  - `expiry`: if provided, must be a valid ISO 8601 timestamp with Z suffix
+- Requests missing required fields or containing invalid data types will be rejected

+Note: All timestamps must be in UTC format (ISO 8601) with the 'Z' suffix indicating UTC timezone (e.g., "2024-03-12T12:00:00Z")

-The `cached` field accepts the following values:
+The `cached` field and expiry handling:
-- `true`: Item is confirmed to be cached
+- `true`: Item is cached (default expiry: 7 days from last_modified if not provided)
-- `false`: Item is confirmed to not be cached
+- `false`: Item is not cached (default expiry: 24 hours from last_modified if not provided)
-- `"unchecked"`: Item needs verification (automatically set after expiration)
+- `last_modified` defaults to server's current time if not provided
+- The `expiry` field can be provided explicitly, otherwise defaults are calculated
+- All timestamps must be in UTC format with 'Z' suffix
+- Cache status and expiry values are preserved as provided, without automatic expiration logic

 ### Get All Data